-For specimen integrity and accurate test results, blood samples must be stored in specific ways.
-The way the blood is initially taken and how it's transported and stored affect its long-term viability.
+For specimen integrity and accurate data, blood samples must be stored in specific ways.
+The way the blood is initially collected and how it is transported and stored affect its long-term viability.

 Volume Matters: A blood sample should be substantial enough to conduct two versions – either duplicate or distinct – of the intended tests.

 Optimal Size: To ensure test repeatability and confirmation, draw about 2 to 2.5 times the required volume.

 Time Sensitivity: Blood should ideally be analyzed in the lab within four hours of collection.
 The lab must separate serum samples from whole blood within two hours post-draw.

 Additives' Role: Incorporating elements like anticoagulants, clot accelerators, or heparin will depend on blood test specifications.
 Such additives can uniquely impact sample testing and storage.

 2. Proper Temperature for Sample Maintenance: Storage Conditions Matter

 Blood storage temperature varies based on its purpose:

 For specific molecular genetic tests, blood stability spans several days across a wide temperature spectrum.
 While DNA is stable for up to a month at room temperature, live blood cell viability starts waning in two days.
 Consequently, for prolonged use, it is advisable to either culture the samples or freeze them using liquid nitrogen.